wp-plugins/instagram-feed/README.txt

 * Use the built-in **shortcode options** to completely customize each of your Instagram feeds
 * Display thumbnail, medium or **full-size photos** from your Instagram feed
 * **Infinitely load more** of your Instagram photos with the 'Load More' button
+* Display your Instagram photos chronologically or in random order
+* Add your own Custom CSS and JavaScript

 = Benefits =
 * Increase your Instagram followers by displaying your Instagram content on your website